univention/univention-corporate-server/doc/manual/computers/configure-hardware.rst

 External DNS Server
    An *External DNS Server* is employed for the resolution of host names and addresses outside of the UCS domain, e.g., ``univention.de``.
-This is typically a name server operated by the Internet provider.
+This is typically a name server operated by the internet provider.

 Domain DNS Server
    A *Domain DNS Server* is a local name server in the UCS domain.
 This name